SixArm/usv/README.md

 <dd>Yes as soon as possible.
 USV is a standard proposal led by Joel Parker Henderson (joel@joelparkerhenderson.com), and aiming to standardize akin to <a href="https://www.iana.org/assignments/media-types/text/tab-separated-values">IANA TSV</a>.</dd>

-<dt>Can USV use escaping so data content can use the special USV characters?</dt>

-<dd>No. This is deliberate decision.
-No escaping enables USV be simpler to use, faster to parse, clearer to standardize, and closer in alignment with <a href="https://www.iana.org/assignments/media-types/text/tab-separated-values">IANA TSV</a>.

 <dt>Why choose USV over CSV or TSV?</dt>

 <dd>You want your data content to be able to contain commas, or tabs, or newlines.
 You want your data content to be able to use  data groups, or database tables, or spreadsheet grids.
 You want your data format to be able to use data files, or database schemas, or spreadsheet folios.
 You want a consistent compatible standardard format, which CSV doesn't typically provide.
 You want a consistent compatible standardized file name extension, which CSV/TSV/TDF doesn't typically provide.</dd>